 - Sprinkle this with another couple of teaspoons of the Oreo-espresso mixture.

 - Place the muffin pan in the freezer until the coffee ice cream has solidified.
 Then repeat this process with the chocolate ice cream, followed by the vanilla ice cream -- but after the vanilla, add the melted butter to the remaining Oreo mixture before adding it to each one.
+The last ice cream layer might rise above the top of the muffin ring, and that's okay.
 The will be more of a crust and should have a bit more of the mixture than the inner layers.

 - Place a piece of parchment paper over the muffin pan and then warp it tightly with plastic wrap.